marcos930807/awesomeDialogs/README.md

-# fancy_dialog
+# awesome_dialog

 A new Flutter package project for simple a awesome dialogs

 ## Usage

-To use this package, add fancy_dialog as a dependency in your pubspec.yaml file.
+To use this package, add awesome_dialog as a dependency in your pubspec.yaml file.
 And add this import to your file.

-import 'package:fancy_dialog/fancy_dialog.dart';
+import 'package:awesome_dialog/awesome_dialog.dart';

 ## Image
 ![alt text](doc/gif.gif)